customerio/customerio-expo-plugin/README.md

 The Expo plugin takes advantage of our [React Native SDK](https://github.com/customerio/customerio-reactnative), and requires very little setup.
 It extends the Expo config to let you customize the pre-build phase of managed workflow builds, which means you don't need to eject to a bare workflow.

 After you add the plugin to your project, you'll need to install our React Native SDK and run pre-build.
 The plugin automatically generates and configures the necessary native code files required to make our React Native SDK to work on your project.
-We've tested with Expo SDK versions `45` and `46`, Using `eas` build with EAS managed credentials and a limited set of Android and iOS versions.

-By default, the plugin expects to use Apple's Push Notification service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android.
-We plan to add FCM support for iOS in a future release.

 # Getting started